Information for patients with laryngospasm

 - Feels like you are going to die or never breathe again

-- Yet typically, it lasts less than 30 or 60 seconds
+- Typically lasts less than 30 or 60 seconds

 - Very noisy and difficult “breathing in”